crcn/tandem-old/README.md

 #### What is it exactly?

 Paperclip provides a UI language that runs while you're writing in it, so you can see what you're building in realtime.
-It's designed to be lean & limited in features, so

-#### Why?

-UI de

-#### What does the language look like?
+Here's an example:

 ```html
 <style>